snowman-repos/perfect-cookie/README.md

 ## TODO

-- [ ] Either remove SMUI or fix it so that events can be tested
+- [ ] Either remove SMUI or fix it so that events can be tested (See [https://github.com/hperrin/svelte-material-ui/issues/110](issue))